Dear readers of ADxS.org, please forgive the disruption.

 • In brainstem A1, A2, A5 and

-• Further enhancement of increased tyrosine hydroxylase mRNA expression by single cold stress or 2-deoxy-D-glucose
+• Further increase of the increased tyrosine hydroxylase mRNA expression by single cold stress or 2-deoxy-D-glucose

 • Only in locus coeruleus